Right To Buy Mortgage Scheme

 Here's what you need to do:

-- You'll then get an answer to whether or not your landlord is willing to sell.
+- You'll then get an answer as to whether your landlord is willing to sell.
 Your landlord must respond within four weeks of your application (eight weeks if they've been your landlord for less than three years).
 Where the answer is no, the landlord should state their reasons for declining.

-You'll only be able to appeal a 'no' if the reason for being declined is that the property you want to buy is suitable for elderly people.
+You'll only be able to appeal against a 'no' if the reason for being declined is that the property you want to buy is suitable for elderly people.
 To do this, you'd need to appeal to a tribunal.

-- If your landlord agrees to sell, they will send you an 'offer'.
+- If your landlord agrees to sell, they will send you an offer.
 This offer must be sent within eight weeks of their agreeing to the sale if you're buying a freehold property, or 12 weeks if you're buying a leasehold.
 The offer will include details of:

 - The price they think you should pay for the property and how it was worked out.